 Doing so can be a great way to work toward the minimum spending requirement with either of these welcome offers.
 It's also a good option for spouses and families – especially if you want to help a minor get off on the right foot by building their credit early.

-Both of these cards allow you to add an authorized user to the main account, but what benefits you get with that additional card range from “not much” to “well worth it.”
+Both cards allow you to add an authorized user to the main account, but what benefits you get with that additional card range from “not much” to “well worth it.”

-Authorized users can be added to the Delta Platinum Card for no additional cost.
-Outside of being able to use the card for purchases – earning additional SkyMiles – there aren't really any other benefits for the main cardholder or authorized users to take advantage of.
+Authorized users can be added to the Delta Platinum Card at no additional cost.
+Outside of using the card for purchases – earning additional SkyMiles – there aren't really any other benefits for the main cardholder or authorized users to take advantage of.

 With the Delta Reserve Card, you can add authorized users for an additional fee of $175 per year.
-The main benefit to adding an authorized user to your Delta Reserve Card is that they will then get complimentary access to Delta Sky Clubs, American Express Centurion Lounges, and Escape Lounges when flying Delta.
+The main benefit of adding an authorized user to your Delta Reserve Card is that they'll get complimentary access to Delta Sky Clubs, American Express Centurion Lounges, and Escape Lounges when flying Delta.

-With the changes to Sky Club access coming in 2025, Delta Reserve authorized users will get their own allowance of 10 Sky Club visits each year, separate from the main cardholder.
+Delta Reserve authorized users get their own allowance of 15 Sky Club visits each year, separate from the main cardholder.

 Learn more about the *delta reserve*